 Not-for-profit STEM+Arts education program iUrbanTeen is running its online learning series, iUrbanTeen Online.
-The nationally recognized organization now invites all teens nationwide to attend free online classes while they remain homebound due to COVID-19.
+The nationally recognized organization now invites all teens nationwide to attend free online classes.

 About iUrbanTeen – iUrbanTeen is a not-for-profit 501 (c)(3) nationally recognized program dedicated to bringing career focused education to underrepresented teens ages 13 to 18.
 Youth receive hands-on exposure to a variety of careers and civic engagement that step them outside of their current boundaries.
 Founder Deena Pierott has been recognized as a White House Champion of Change for Technology Inclusion.
 The program launched in 2011 and has served more than 8,500 youth.
 The program has been featured in INC Magazine as one of the top five organizations building the diverse talent pipeline in tech outside of Silicon Valley.
 For more information, visit www.iurbanteen.org.